Puerh Vs Black Tea

 Puerh Tea vs. Black Tea Liquor Color

-1. Ripe Puerh Tea: When brewed, ripe Puerh tea yields a deep red or maroon liquor.
+When brewed, ripe Puerh tea produces a deep red or maroon liquor.
+Black tea yields a golden-yellow or red hue, depending on the variety.

 Taste